Municipal clerk: United States

 In the United States, the clerk often serves as the official keeper of the municipal records, and as such, is sometimes described as the "historian" of the community.
-Sometimes the Clerk's Office includes presenting the agenda and minutes for the legislative and committee meetings.
+Sometimes the clerk's office includes presenting the agenda and minutes for the legislative and committee meetings.
 Official meetings of municipalities can become a serious chore as the activity in the town increases with a larger population.
 The task of assembling the agenda packets with supporting documents can take several days for a single meeting.
 It becomes more complicated due to the input and iterative modification by numerous departments and agencies, both within and external to the organization.
 Software applications that can easily assemble agendas, minutes, and even automatically transcribe the meetings are now becoming more common.
 Often, these agendas and meeting minutes are downloadable by interested citizens by accessing the organization's website.

 Clerks may also be responsible for issuing licenses, overseeing local elections, maintaining financial records, serving as registrar of vital statistics, and increasingly, for assuring the transparency of the municipality's conduct of business.

 California

-In California, the City Clerk is the local official who administers democratic processes such as elections, access to city records, and all legislative actions ensuring transparency to the public.
-The City Clerk acts as a compliance officer for federal, state, and local statutes including the Political Reform Act, the Brown Act, and the Public Records Act.
-The City Clerk manages public inquiries and relationships and arranges for ceremonial and official functions.
+In California, the city or county clerk is the local official who administers democratic processes such as elections, access to city records, and all legislative actions ensuring transparency to the public.
+The city clerk acts as a compliance officer for federal, state, and local statutes including the Political Reform Act, the Brown Act, and the Public Records Act.
+The city clerk manages public inquiries and relationships and arranges for ceremonial and official functions.

+Connecticut

+In Connecticut, every town elects or appoints a town clerk to maintain municipal records, administer elections, and carry out other administrative duties as defined by state law or the town charter.
+In addition, because 19 of Connecticut's 20 cities are consolidated city-towns, several cities either employ separate town and city clerks, or have consolidated the roles into a single office carrying both titles.
+Every borough also employs a borough clerk, and the Borough of Naugatuck, the state's sole consolidated borough-town, employs a separate borough clerk and town clerk.